Home Storegate CLI Storegate CLI (sgcli) User Guide

 sgcli rm /Trash/old_file.txt

-sgcli rm /Temporary_Files -f
+sgcli rm /TempFolder -f

-touch - Create an Empty File
+touch — Create empty file

 sgcli touch [REMOTE_PATH]

-sgcli touch /Documents/new_file.txt
+sgcli touch /Documents/notes.txt

 sgcli open [REMOTE_PATH]